brexhq/result/README.md

 {:error, :not_found}
 ```

-Use `Brex.Result.Base.bind/2` to apply a function that returns a result tuple to the value within a success tuple.
-Returns a flattened result tuple.
+Use `Brex.Result.Base.bind/2` to apply a function to the value within a success tuple.
+The function *must* returns a result tuple.

 ```elixir
 iex> {:ok, 2}